inthescales/lyre-site/blog/_posts/2023-6-18-sources-for-etymology.md

 It's also possible to search for words using wildcards, to find words that contain a given sequence of letters.
 This can be used to answer questions about how commonly certain suffixes can appear together (for example, how many words end in '-ical'?), or to narrow down to cases with particular spellings (which words, like 'piety', take the '-ety' form rather than the more common '-ity' form?).
 Any of these can be further narrowed down by restricting the search to only words from a particular origin (such as all words ending in '-bre' that come from French).

-This one requires a paid subscription to use unfortunately.
+This one requires a paid subscription to use.

 <table class="img-table">
     <tr>